I keep seeing bluebirds on my commute to work, but I am not sure which of the three types of bluebirds it is.

 |Eastern Bluebird||7.3 in||1.1 oz||11.2 in|

-Except for minor differences, bluebirds favor open habitats with a variable amount of trees and ground cover.
+Except for minor differences, bluebirds prefer open habitats with a variable number of trees and short, sparse ground cover.

 The similarity of bluebirds’ habitats makes it difficult to associate a bluebird species with a particular habitat type.
 Accordingly, habitat preference by bluebirds is an unreliable identification tool to help identify them.